Automated Chemistry

 To be defined

-We aim to balance the flexibility required for scientific discovery with the robustness granted by standard automated operations.
-Addressing machine-drive research from physical, chemical, and engineering perspectives, we attempt to design a platform for the democratization of automated experimentation.
-For that purpose, we are especially interested in:
+Our goal is to strike a balance between the flexibility essential for scientific discovery and the reliability offered by standardized automated processes.
+By approaching machine-driven research from physical, chemical, and engineering perspectives, we aim to design a platform that democratizes access to automated experimentation.

-• Design and optimize automated experimental platforms (set-ups for reaction studies, molecule assembly, and determination of physicochemical properties).
+- Designing and optimizing automated experimental platforms (for reaction studies, molecular assembly, and measurement of physicochemical properties)

-• Translating reaction kinetics and thermodynamics into complex molecule synthesis.
+- Translating reaction kinetics and thermodynamics into workflows for complex molecule synthesis